Gábor Talmácsi: Racing Service Team (2001)

-PEV ADAC Sachsen Team (2002)
+Italjet / PEV ADAC Sachsen Team (2002)

 The change wasn't a real success with no points in five races, and during the 2002 season, Talmácsi switched to the PEV ADAC Sachsen team, where he could ride a Honda again.
 This lineup worked a bit better, as he would score a 15th place in Assen, a 15th place in Valencia, an 11th place in Brno, and his best result in the category yet, with a brilliant 4th place in Brazil.
 He ended the year 22nd in the rider's championship, with 20 points.

 Exalt Cycle Aprilia Team (2003)

-In 2003 he signed for the reigning world champion Exalt Cycle Aprilia team, to partner teammate Steve Jenkner.
+In 2003, Talmácsi signed for the reigning world champion Exalt Cycle Aprilia team, to partner teammate Steve Jenkner.
 Although not challenging for wins like his teammate, Talmácsi still had a much improved year, with consistent top-10 finishes (seven times), and a career high 70 points in the championship, which was good enough for 14th overall.